Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 • Add the onion and cook for 5 minutes, or until softened.
 Add minced garlic and continue to cook for an additional 2 minutes.

-• Add taco seasoning, red and green enchilada sauce, and diced green chiles.
+• Add taco seasoning, salt, red and green enchilada sauce, and diced green chiles.
 Stir well.
 Let simmer on low for 5 minutes.

 • Divide meat mixture into 8 equal portions.
 Fill each tortilla with an equal amount of meat mixture.